 For activities and broadcast receivers, intents are the preferred mechanism for

-or an explicit intent to a specific application component.
-For security purposes,
+intent to a specific application component.
+For security purposes, explicit

 Caution: If you use an intent to bind to a

 explicit intent to keep your app secure.
 Using an implicit intent to start

 a service is a security hazard, because you can't be certain what service will

 respond to the intent and the user can't see which service starts.
 Beginning